sf-wdi-38/personal-portfolio/README.md

 1. In the `<body>` of the document, replace the `<h1>` tag text with your name and add an image (or gif) of your liking using the `<img>` tag.

+1. Open the index.html file in Chrome to see what it looks like, and continue editing your site locally.
+Work on the structure of your site for the rest of today.
+We'll finish integrating with Github tomorrow.

+### Tuesday training

-6. Now that you've changed the repo, it's time to commit your changes.
+1. Now that you've changed the repo, it's time to commit your changes.
 Back in your terminal, type

   ```zsh
   ➜  git status